facebook/react-native-website/docs/pressevent.md

 ### `timestamp`

-Timestamp value when a press event occured.
+Timestamp value when a PressEvent occured.
 Value is represented in miliseconds.

 | Type   | Optional |
 | ------ | -------- |